JonUK/eleventy-blog/README.md

 npm run serve
 ```

-Then the access the site with the URL [http://localhost:8080/](http://localhost:8080/) (your port may vary).
+Then access the site with the URL [http://localhost:8080/](http://localhost:8080/) (your port may vary).